How to start an online store

 - Buy Button.
 If you have an existing website or blog where you want to sell your products, you can install the Buy Button sales channel to embed your products onto another webpage, allowing customers to purchase them and check out there.
 You can even create checkout links to send directly to a customer and have them jump straight to checkout.

-You can quickly add sales channels by clicking the + button next to Sales channels or view our full list of sales channels in the Shopify App Store.
+You can quickly add sales channels by clicking the arrow button next to Sales channels and typing the channel you'd like to add.
+You can also view our full list of sales channels in the Shopify App Store.
 Then, on your Product pages under Product Availability, you can choose which products are available on which sales channels.

 I’ll be considering the Facebook and Instagram channels for sure, since a brand like Kinda Hot Sauce will rely heavily on social media marketing.